 Last year, nearly 40,000 people died in motor vehicle accidents, and these numbers have been on the rise since 2015.
-The highest increase in crashes occurred between 2015 and 2016 where the number of deadly crashes increased by a little more than eight percent.
+The highest increase in crashes occurred between 2015 and 2016 when the number of deadly crashes increased by a little more than eight percent.
 Head-on crashes are often fatal crashes and understanding them and taking precautions can help decrease the number of fatalities on the road.

 Head On Crashes